 During pregnancy, labor, and delivery, the mother and child should be monitored for any indication of fetal distress, which can mean that the baby isn’t getting sufficient oxygen.
 The signs of fetal distress include:

-There are times that premature birth is unavoidable.
+There are times when premature birth is unavoidable.
 However, when doctors identify and mitigate the risk factors of the specific pregnancy, premature births can often be prevented.
 There are some medical interventions that doctors can employ to help mothers at risk of premature labor to carry their babies to term, including:

 Some situations indicate that a C-section is necessary.
 When a doctor fails to recognize these situations or chooses to wait too long to perform a C-section, the mother and baby are at risk of complications.
 Some of the signs that a C-section may be necessary include:

-Babies who suffer injuries as a result of birth trauma can require a lifetime of medical care.
-For parents, birth injuries suffered by their child can be devastating, financially and emotionally.
-When birth trauma injuries could have been prevented but occurred due to the negligence or mistake of a medical professional, parents may be able to file a medical malpractice claim against the responsible party.
+When birth injuries could have been prevented but occurred due to the medical negligence or mistake of a medical professional, parents may be able to file a medical malpractice claim against the responsible party.
+It's important to seek the representation of an experienced birth injury attorney to determine how to proceed with a medical malpractice lawsuit.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.